Get antiparasitic medications and refill online in minutes

 No, you don’t always need a stool test before getting an albendazole prescription or mebendazole.
 In most routine cases, diagnosis is made based on your symptoms.
 Our online doctor can prescribe treatment if there are clear signs of worms and liver flukes in the stool.

-Is it legal to get Albendazole online in Canada and the U.S.?
+Is it legal to get Albendazole online in the U.S.?

-Yes, it is legal to get Albendazole online in Canada or the US when obtained through a doctor’s prescription.
+Yes, it is legal to get Albendazole online in the US when obtained through a doctor’s prescription.
 You can get a valid prescription via Your Doctors Online.
-We have a team of certified online doctors authorized to prescribe Albendazole online and follow the telehealth regulations set by Virtual Care Canada, CPSO, and the Department of Health and Human Services.
+We have a team of certified online doctors authorized to prescribe Albendazole online and follow the telehealth regulations set by Department of Health and Human Services.

 Is Albendazole safe for toddlers?